-MultCloud, as a web-based FREE cloud storage manager, which can not only help manage multiple cloud drives from one place with one account, but also can transfer, backup or sync files from one cloud to others directly.
+MultCloud, as a web-based FREE cloud file manager, which can not only help manage multiple cloud drives from one place with one account, but also can transfer, backup or sync files from one cloud to others directly.
 It has the following merits:

 - It supports bulk transfer/sync between cloud drives.

 - It supports scheduled cloud to cloud transfer at a regular interval to keep your data safe.

 - It applies 256-bit AES Encryption for SSL in data transfer to prevent your data from being tampered, intercepted, and cracked.